abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

   - login and get the token in variable
   - test inventory
   - test products
+    - only G0 user is allowed to create, delete and update product
   - test carts
     - adding items to existing cart with create
+  -

 ### docker commands